 Thick warm winter coats are collected by volunteers and each garment is inspected to ensure it is clean and in a good condition to be given away.
 Our motto of “Is this coat good enough for you to wear” ensures that only good quality coats are distributed to the charitable organisations.

 Volunteers give their time for free to collect, inspect and sort all the coats into male, female, children, and baby categories.
 We do not give coats direct to families, because we firmly believe that the charitable organisations can identify support and resources to benefit those in need or signpost them to organisations that could help, thereby creating a lasting relationship between those in need and the organisation that could transform their lives.

-This year, between Monday 11th October and Friday 22nd October, thick warm winter coats can be dropped off at our collection sites spread around Barrow, Ulverston, Milnthorpe, Windermere and Kendal, just put them in the clearly branded collection boxes.
+This year, between 10th October and 4th November, thick warm winter coats can be dropped off at our collection sites spread around Barrow, Ulverston, Milnthorpe and Kendal, just put them in the clearly branded collection boxes.

 We’re wrapping up safely too by working hard to make sure everything about Wrap Up is completely COVID-19 safe.

 So, if you have a thick warm winter coat you no longer need, donate it to our Wrap Up Cumbria South campaign.